hamonk/hamonk.github.io/_posts/2020-12-05-plant_pathology.md

 This page is my write-up for the [plant pathology kaggle competition](https://www.kaggle.com/c/plant-pathology-2020-fgvc7/overview)

 I worked on this for 2 weeks as part of the FastChai and Kaggle: Group based Projects https://forums.fast.ai/t/fastchai-and-kaggle-group-based-projects/81384 organized by Sanyam Bhutani.
+The goal is to reach the top 10%.
+I am almost there, I am in the top 12% after 2 sprints!

 I worked with Isaac Flath on this project - see his blog [here](https://isaac-flath.github.io/blog)